 The size of the fireplace

-I knew that I needed a smaller fireplace simply because my wall is small.
+In my case, I knew that because my wall is small, I needed a smaller fireplace.
 You can get a bigger fireplace if you have more space and want a more grand effect.
 Mine is 33″ wide.

 What’s inside your fireplace

 The fireplace can come with stones, pebbles, ice rocks, or traditional logs.
 It can also change many different colours from green red blue and so on.
 I chose a more traditional looking fireplace that had logs and it only lights up in a traditional red-orange -yellow colour.

 You can also DIY a fake fireplace.
 If you’re looking for a cozy look without the cost or heating element, there are lots of fake fireplace ideas to replace the fireplace insert such as: books, logs, candles, plants, etc.